jofner/Questomatic/readme.txt

     - temporary disable "auto" functions by holding modifier key (configurable)

-Quest-o-matic supports LDB display addons like ChocolateBar, Bazooka etc.
+Quest-o-matic supports LDB display addons like ChocolateBar, Bazooka etc. Exclamation point on your bar means that the addon is enabled, the question mark means it is disabled.
+Left click changes the status of the addon, right click opens the settings.

 Quest-o-matic Config and commands
 =========================================================================================